ipashchenko/uvmod/README.rst

 - 1D model provides 2 parameters (amplitude and std of gaussian).
 If uncertainties of detections and/or ulimits are unknown then third parameter is normal noise std.

-- If uncertainties of data are known one can introduce aditional variance - *jitter* (not implemented yet).
+- If uncertainties of data are known one can introduce additional variance - *jitter*.
+It is last parameter in parameters list.

-- One can also model *outliers* in data (that requires additional 3 parameters: amplitude, mean and variance of outliers distribution) (not implemented yet).
+- One can also model *outliers* in data.
+That requires additional 3 parameters: amplitude, mean and variance of outliers distribution.
+It is not implemented for data with limits.

+- Only uniform priors are implemented.

 - Most of modelling used receipts in `Hogg's et al. paper`_.